 Channel.
-The wireless channel the gateway uses.
-Enter a value from 1 through 13.
+The wireless channel the router uses.
+For 2.4 GHz, select a value from 1 through 13.
 (For products in the North America market, only Channels 1 through 11 can be operated.)
 Do not change the channel unless you experience interference (shown by lost connections or slow data transfers).
 If this happens, experiment with different channels to see which is the best.

 When you use multiple access points, it is better if adjacent access points use different radio frequency channels to reduce interference.
-The recommended channel spacing between adjacent access points is 5 channels (for example, use Channels 1 and 6, or 6 and 11).
+The recommended channel spacing between adjacent access points is four channels (for example, use Channels 1 and 5, or 6 and 10).

 Mode.
-Up to 145 Mbps is the default setting, which allows 802.11n and 802.11g wireless devices to join the network.
+For 2.4 GHz, Up to 145 Mbps is the default setting, which allows 802.11n and 802.11g wireless devices to join the network.
 The other settings are Up to 54 Mbps, and Up to 300 Mbps.